foursquare/twofishes/docs/twofishes_requests.md

     - in autocomplete mode, 0 or unset means 3
     - in geocode mode, 0 or unset means 1
 - woeHint=[comma separated list of YahooWoeType integers or enum names] - ie woeHint=7,10 or woeHint=TOWN,ADMIN3 - look at the [YahooWoeType enum](https://github.com/foursquare/twofishes/blob/master/interface/src/main/thrift/geocoder.thrift#L3) for total range of values.
 Biases the geocoder to prefer features of these types
 - woeRestrict=[comma separated list of YahooWoeType integers or enum names] - same arguments as woeHint.
-Geocoder wil *only* return features of these types.
+Geocoder will *only* return features of these types.
 - responseIncludes=[comma separated list of ResponseIncludes integers or enum names] - ie responseIncludes=PARENTS,ALL_NAMES - influences what is contained within the returned interpretations.
 Most of these make the response slightly slower.
     - EVERYTHING - includes everything listed below
     - PARENTS - include the parent features of a venue (ie NY state, US inside the interpretation for 'new york city')